Archetypes

 - Invisimon (BK)

-Due to debuting in Liberator instead of actual Ghost Game, the Espimon line has a competent deck.
+Due to debuting in Liberator instead of actual Ghost Game, the Espimon line has a semi-competent deck.
 It revolves around flipping the opponent's security face-up and hiding the top card of your stack in security when you attack, whereupon it gets played out at the end of the opponent's turn like Ravemon.
+That said, the buildup suffers from having only one wave of support, so Invisimon by itself is often run in other blue or black decks as a generic top end.

 From Seekers